h365chen/cicd-as-autograder/docs/src/gitlab/course_creation.md

   └── ...
 ```

-For demonstration purpose, I will only discuss the first structure.
+For demonstration purposes, I will only discuss the first structure.
 Other
-structures can be similarly implemented.
+structures can be implemented in a similar manner.

-## Setting assignment deadlines
+## Setting Assignment Deadlines

-Since students should use Git to track their assignment progress, so the
+Since students will use Git to track their assignment progress, instructors can
-instructor can just filter out the last commits before the assignment deadline
+simply filter out the last commits made before the assignment deadline for
-to grade.
-Using GitLab, instead of configuring an assignment deadline, we only
+grading.
+Using GitLab, instead of configuring an assignment deadline within the
-need a script to filter out commits by commit time.
+system, we only need a script that filters commits based on their commit time.

 ## Summary